 How to make a presentation | Useful tips and examples

-If you have never made a presentation before, it can be very difficult to make a structured, clear and catchy presentation.
-Below are some tips and tools to make things easier for you.
-Follow the steps and rules of the game and you are guaranteed to create a great presentation.
+If you have never made a presentation before, it can be challenging to make a structured, clear, and appealing presentation.
+Below are some tips, tools, and examples to make things easier for you.
+Follow the steps and rules of the game, and you are guaranteed to create an excellent presentation.

 What does a good presentation have to be like?